In This Article

 Step 2: Build Field Mapping in Middleware

 Configure the field mapping you documented in the planning phase.
 Transform data types where they differ between systems.
 Set default values for required Salesforce fields that may not exist in Encompass.
+Document every transformation rule, since this becomes the artifact your IT auditor will want to review.

 Step 3: Configure Webhook Triggers

-Step 4: Build Salesforce-to-Encompass Flow
+Step 4: Build the Salesforce-to-Encompass Flow

 When a Salesforce lead converts to a loan application, the integration should create the corresponding Encompass record.
 Map the lead's contact information, property details, and initial loan parameters to Encompass fields.
+This is the bidirectional path most teams overlook in planning, and the path that most directly compresses the lead-to-application timeline that a sales manager measures.

-Step 5: Test with Real Scenarios
+Step 5: Test With Real Scenarios

 Run 15 to 25 test loans through the full lifecycle.
 Create an application in Encompass.
 Verify it appears in Salesforce.
 Move the loan through milestones.
 Confirm each status change reflects in the CRM.
 Test edge cases: what happens when a loan is denied?
 When a borrower's name changes?
 When two loans exist for the same borrower?
+When a document is deleted?
+The test scenarios should be agreed in writing before the build phase begins so testing produces yes-or-no answers rather than judgment calls.

 Step 6: Train and Launch

 Train loan officers on what changes in their daily workflow.
 Show sales managers the new dashboard data.
 Document the escalation path for sync errors.
 Monitor the integration closely for the first two weeks after launch.
+When ABT operates the interface through MortgageExchange, monitoring continues 24x7 with documented runbooks for every alert class.
+The lender sees the operational outcomes without staffing the on-call rotation.

 Ongoing Optimization